miguelmota/dotvim/README.md

 <%   Decrease indent of a braced or bracketed block (cursor on brace)
 ]p   Paste text, aligning indentation with surroundings

-=i{  Re-indent the 'inner block', i.e. the contents of the block =a{  Re-indent 'a block', i.e. block and containing braces =2a{ Re-indent '2 blocks', i.e. this block and containing block
+=i{  Re-indent the "inner block", i.e. the contents of the block =a{  Re-indent "a block", i.e. block and containing braces =2a{ Re-indent "2 blocks", i.e. this block and containing block

 >i{  Increase inner block indent
 <i{  Decrease inner block indent